OntoUML/ontouml-models/scripts/process-new-model-submission.md

 All PRs to `master` enter the [PR validation controller](pr-validation.md).
 It classifies the complete changed-file list and runs only applicable processing and validation.
 Documentation and script-only PRs do not invoke model-submission generation.
 Mixed changes receive the union of applicable checks.

-For a one-model submission, automation validates the source files, generates `ontology.ttl`, synchronizes distribution/model metadata and `catalog.ttl`, and commits changed generated files to the PR branch.
+For a one-model submission, automation validates the source files, normalizes `ontology.json` encoding when supported, generates `ontology.ttl`, synchronizes distribution/model metadata and `catalog.ttl`, and commits the resulting changes to the PR branch.
 It then explicitly dispatches validation of that exact final head.
 The App-owned `PR validation` check succeeds only after final-state validation succeeds.
 The required repository ruleset, not a maintainer's memory of workflow progress, blocks an incomplete submission.

 Same-repository writeback uses `GITHUB_TOKEN`.
 Fork writeback uses a narrowly scoped GitHub App installation token, which requires the fork owner to install the catalog automation App on that fork.
 A fork PR without applicable generation needs no fork write permission.
 Missing write authorization blocks generation explicitly; it does not silently accept missing outputs or require contributors to generate them manually.
 See the [setup and trust boundary](pr-validation.md#external-repository-configuration).